Corozal Town: History

 The immigrants brought with them Maya Mestizo culture: Spanish and Yucatec Maya language, Catholicism and Maya folklore, the use of alcalde, their family structure and way of life.
 Soon, there emerged a local replication of the society of the Yucatán within the boundaries of a country ruled by English expatriates.

 Across the bay from Corozal Town are the mounds of Cerros, the first Maya coastal trading center.
 Cerros is considered one of the most important late preclassic Maya sites because it represented the first experiment with kingship in the Maya world.
 The remains include a number of temples, plazas, ball courts, canals, and minor structures.
 The most interesting artifacts so far discovered are the five jade head pendants.

 Within Corozal, itself can be found another Maya ruins from the fourteenth century AD.
 Known as Santa Rita, the pyramid site sits atop the remains of a Maya city that dominated the area for more than 2000 years, and burial sites rich in jewelry and artifacts have been unearthed there.
 The monument is said to be the center of ancient Chactemal, the Maya capital of the area at the time of the first Spanish attempt to conquer the Yucatec Mayas in the early 16th century.
 The ruins of Santa Rita is located near the town's Hospital and is surrounded by the villages of San Andres, San Antonio, and Paraiso, by walking distances.
 An estimated 90% of the town was destroyed by Hurricane Janet in 1955, and most of the present structures post-date that hurricane.

 The town is served by Corozal Hospital.

 Climate

-Population and Housing

-According to the 2010 Population and Housing Census the town of Corozal has a total population of 9,871; 4,740 male and 5,131 female.
-The total number of households is 2,672 and the average household size is 3.7.

-Language

-The most spoken language in Corozal district is Spanish and English.
+Demographics

+At the time of the 2010 census, Corozal had a population of 10,287.
+Of these, 66.2% were Mestizo, 12.7% Creole, 9.4% Mixed, 3.1% East Indian, 2.5% Asian, 1.2% Garifuna, 1.1% Caucasian, 1.0% Hindu, 0.8% Ketchi Maya, 0.5% Lebanese, 0.5% Yucatec Maya, 0.3% African, 0.2% Mopan Maya, 0.2% Mennonite and 0.2% others.

+In terms of languages spoken (multiple answers allowed), 77.8% spoke Spanish, 75.8% English, 35.1% Creole, 2.5% Mandarin or Cantonese, 1.0% Hindi, 0.8% Garifuna, 0.5% Yucatec Maya, 0.2% Ketchi Maya, 0.2% Mopan Maya, 0.1% German and 0.8% other languages; 0.2% could not speak.

 Image gallery

 Recreation

-Corozal Town will have a radio telescope at the Wernher von Braun Observatory, owned by NASA.

 In June 2020, the Corozal Town Council led by Mayor Rigo Vellos received a development proposal for an eco-friendly, world-class water park.
 Maximum Water Park opened to the public in April 2021.